aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 ## Working with Traditional Mail Merge Data Sources

-LINQ Reporting Engine enables you to use a simplified syntax in template expressions to work with traditional Aspose.Words Mail Merge data source objects.
+LINQ Reporting Engine allows you to use a simplified syntax in template expressions to work with traditional Aspose.Words Mail Merge data source objects.
 See the following sections for more information.

 ### Working with DataSet objects